What is Cape Dutch Architecture?

 History of Cape Dutch Architecture

-The style began in the early Dutch settlement period in the Cape.
-Settlers brought design ideas from the Netherlands, Germany, France, and even Indonesia, but adapted them to local conditions.
+The style began in the early Dutch settlement period of the Cape.
+Settlers brought design ideas from the Netherlands, Germany, France, and even Indonesia, and adapted them to local conditions.

 Buildings evolved as farms expanded and wealth increased.
-What began as simple functional homesteads gradually developed into more decorative estate buildings.
-Cape Dutch buildings are still widely visible across the Western Cape, especially on wine estates and historic farms.
-The style became strongly linked to the Western Cape wine industry, particularly in areas such as:
+What began as simple functional homes developed into more elaborate estate buildings.
+Cape Dutch-style buildings are still widely visible across the Western Cape, especially on wine estates.
+The style has become closely linked to the Western Cape wine industry, particularly in areas such as:

 Key Features of Cape Dutch Buildings